-During the year ended December 31, 2022 and March 31, 2023, no key management personnel were indebted to the Corporation.
+During the year ended December 31, 2022, and June 30, 2023, no key management personnel were indebted to the Corporation.

-The key management personnel of the Corporation include the Chief Executive Officer, Chief Financial Officer and the Board of Directors
+The key management personnel of the Corporation include the Chief Executive Officer, Chief Financial Officer and the Board of Directors.

-In addition, as at December 31, 2022, the Corporation owes \$5,284 (December 31, 2021 - \$620,084) to companies controlled by the CEO as well as the CEO himself.
-The amount was due on demand and carried no interest.
-The total amount due to companies controlled by the CEO as well as the CEO himself of \$793,030 (Note 6) was converted into 3,594,576 common shares during the year ended December 31, 2022 as part of the RTO transaction.
+In addition, as at December 31, 2022, the Corporation owed \$5,284 (December 31, 2021 - \$620,084) to the CEO and companies controlled by the CEO.
+This amount was recorded within accounts payable.
+The amount is due on demand and carries no interest.
+A total amount due to the CEO and companies controlled by the CEO of \$793,030 was converted into 3,594,576 common shares during the year ended December 31, 2022 as part of the RTO transaction.

-During the year ended December 31, 2022, 13,429,293 shares were issued with respect to converting debt obligations to share capital with a company controlled by the CEO and an amount due to related party as part of the RTO transaction.
+During the year ended December 31, 2022, 13,429,293 shares were issued with respect to converting debt obligations into share capital with a private company for which the CEO was an officer of and an amount due to a related party as part of the RTO transaction.